semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 )
 ```

-But it will [fail](https://semgrep.dev/s/1z6Q) here because there are too many lines:
+But it will [fail](https://semgrep.dev/s/1z6Q) here because the function arguments span more than 10 lines:
 ```
 f(
   1,